 Your nurse will let you know when you have met the discharge criteria.
-At discharge, your nurse will review your discharge instructions with you and a family member (we strongly recommend your support person be present).
+At discharge, your nurse will review your discharge instructions with you and your support person (we strongly recommend your support person be present).

 Review your discharge instructions when you get home and keep them available for reference.